AleVq/SolverPPC/README.md

 ### Class Model
 It's the hub of the library.
 The model contains all variables, constraints, the algorithm to find the consistent domains and the algorithm of backtrack.
 ### Class Variable
-It contains the variable-related data and the methods of domain and delta update needed during the filtering.
+It contains the variable-related data and the methods to update the domain and the delta set, needed during the filtering.
 ### Class Constraint
 It contains the basic constraint-related data.
 ### Class Propagation